The Burns-Johnson Fight

 The Burns-Johnson Fight (or Burns-Johnson Contest) is a 1908 documentary film of the boxing fight between Tommy Burns and Jack Johnson at Sydney Stadium, Rushcutters Bay, on 26 December 1908 for the World Heavyweight Championship title, which Johnson won.
-It was produced by Charles Cozens Spencer at the behest of the fight's promoter Hugh D. McIntosh.
+It was produced by Cosens Spencer at the behest of the fight's promoter Hugh D. McIntosh.

 Some footage from the film survives today, chiefly of that showing some of the middle rounds of the 14-round fight.

 Plot

 According to newspaper reports the film showed the following: